ceph/ceph/doc/rados/configuration/mon-osd-interaction.rst

 OSDs Report Their Status
 ========================

-If an Ceph OSD Daemon doesn't report to a Ceph Monitor once at least every 120 seconds, the Ceph Monitor will consider the Ceph OSD Daemon ``down``.
+If an Ceph OSD Daemon doesn't report to a Ceph Monitor, the Ceph Monitor will consider the Ceph OSD Daemon ``down`` after the  ``mon osd report timeout`` elapses.
+A Ceph OSD Daemon sends a report to a Ceph Monitor when a reportable event such as a failure, a change in placement group stats, a change in ``up_thru`` or when it boots within 5 seconds.
+You can change the Ceph OSD Daemon minimum report interval by adding an ``osd mon report interval min`` setting under the ``[osd]`` section of your Ceph configuration file, or by setting the value at runtime.
+A Ceph OSD Daemon sends a report to a Ceph Monitor every 120 seconds irrespective of whether any notable changes occur.
 You can change the Ceph Monitor report interval by adding an ``osd mon report interval max`` setting under the ``[osd]`` section of your Ceph configuration file, or by setting the value at runtime.
-The Ceph OSD Daemon attempts to report on its status every 30 seconds.
-You can change the Ceph OSD Daemon report interval by adding an ``osd mon report interval min`` setting under the ``[osd]`` section of your Ceph configuration file, or by setting the value at runtime.

 .. ditaa:: +---------+          +---------+